 The good news is that America’s trade agreements do a spectacular job creating a level playing field—and tremendous commercial gains are the proof in the pudding.
 According to data from the U.S. Department of Commerce, nearly half of U.S. exports go to countries with which the United States has free-trade agreements (FTAs) even though they represent about 6% of the world’s population.
 By tearing down foreign barriers to U.S. products, these agreements have a proven ability to make big markets even out of small economies.

 Indeed, U.S. exports to new trade agreement partner countries have grown roughly three times as rapidly on average in the five-year period following the agreement’s entry-into-force as the global rate of growth for U.S. exports.
 In some instances, the results are truly remarkable: U.S. exports to Chile and Morocco quadrupled in the five years after U.S. trade agreements with those countries entered into force.

-To settle once and for all the debate over whether these FTAs have benefitted American workers and companies, the U.S. Chamber recently released a study entitled Opening Markets, Creating Jobs: Estimated U.S. Employment Effects of Trade with FTA Partners.
-The study examined U.S. FTAs implemented with a total of 14 countries.
+A study commissioned by the U.S. Chamber and entitled Opening Markets, Creating Jobs: Estimated U.S. Employment Effects of Trade with FTA Partners examined U.S. FTAs implemented with a total of 14 countries.
 It employed a widely used general equilibrium economic model which is also used by the U.S. International Trade Commission, the World Trade Organization (WTO), and the World Bank.

 The results of this comprehensive study are impressive: 17.7 million American jobs depend on trade with these 14 countries; of this total, 5.4 million U.S. jobs are supported by the increase in trade generated by the FTAs.